danburzo/toolbox/README.md

 ## APIs

 * [Wordnik](http://developer.wordnik.com/) - The Wordnik API lets you request definitions, example sentences, spelling suggestions, related words like synonyms and antonyms, phrases containing a given word, word autocompletion, random words, words of the day, and much more.
 * [Echo Nest](http://developer.echonest.com/) - The Echo Nest offers an incredible array of music data and services for developers to build amazing apps and experiences.
+See also [echonest/remix](https://github.com/echonest/remix).

 ## Command-Line Tools